 Students have the right to appeal a SAP determination.
 The appeal must be filed within three (3) calendar days in writing.
 The student shall make the appeal in writing, with all supporting documentation for consideration.
-All appeals shall be submitted to the Director of Student Services, Director of Education or Campus President.
+All appeals shall be submitted to the Student Services Department, Director of Education or Campus President.